kytulendu/rra-krr/rrowl.md

 It took nearly 3 years for him, with help from The Patriarch’s healer telepath and his clan to heal from the mental injury inflict by The Slaver, but not completely due to severe damage that The Slaver inflict to him.
 He was some what the same Rra-krr as he was known before, tho he have his past memory and other skill intact, but his behavior was more feral and a bit more aggressive than before.

-After he have recovered, he was stationed onboard his ship, The Bloody-Claw, as a telepath/ hyperspace-navigator and explore unknown space with his small crew, to full fill the desire to become an explorer like his sire.
+After he have recovered, he was stationed onboard his ship, The Bloody-Claw, as a telepath/hyperspace-navigator and explore the unknown space with his small crew, to full fill the desire to become an explorer like his sire.

 **The Hidden Temple Incident**